ForemostApe/MatchMaker/README.md

 ## Prerequisites
 - .NET 9 SDK
 - MongoDB instance (local, container, or managed)
-- Optional: SMTP server or credentials for outgoing mail
+- Optional: SMTP server or credentials for outgoing mail (Papercut SMTP-configuration used for local testing)
 - Optional: VS 2022 for debugging and the __https__ launch profile

 ## Configuration